locple/LCDI2C_Multilingual/README.md

 |**LCDI2C_RussianLatin**|:heavy_check_mark:|       :x:        |   Capital only   |  :heavy_check_mark:  |**¢ £ ¥** Latin-1 supplement|      HD44780UA02     |
 |   **LCDI2C_Russian**  |:heavy_check_mark:|       :x:        |:heavy_check_mark:|          :x:         |   **¢ £**   |Surenoo SLC series (Russian) |

-### Classes for the language built in ROM and customized symbols created in CGRAM
+### Classes for the language built in ROM + customized symbols created in CGRAM
 *Choose the following classes if you need specific symbols (° €) in addition to the above base class*
 |             *Class*           |*All characters from*|*Additional symbols*|
 |:------------------------------|:--------------------|:------------------:|